 Housed in the original Stangl pottery factory, this unique atmosphere makes it fun to browse through purveyors offering locally-sourced vegetables, grass-fed meats, artisan bread and cheeses, pastured eggs, specialty prepared foods, and desserts.
 The market also has plenty of beautiful artisan goods, including handmade baskets, turned wood, soaps and bath products, and handspun yarn.

 Trenton Farmers Market

 This permanent market has been the center of local shopping since 1948.
-Inside, you’ll find 40 different businesses highlighting local fresh produce, Amish baked goods, fresh meat and seafood, candy, snacks and much more.
+You’ll find 40 different businesses highlighting local fresh produce, Amish baked goods, fresh meat and seafood, candy, snacks, and much more.
 Be sure to check back with them at the end of April, as the hours change for summer in May.

 960 Spruce Street, Lawrence Township, NJ